nNilakshii/Bidsync-auction-platform/README.md

 npm run dev -- --host
 ```

-Once both servers print their “ready” messages, visit `http://localhost:5173` for the UI and use `curl http://localhost:8080/api/items` to verify the API.
+Once both servers print their “ready” messages, visit `http://localhost:5173` for the UI (or your deployed site) and use `curl https://bidsync-auction-platform.onrender.com/api/items` to verify the production API.

 ## Key Directories